Only an Expressive personality could wear a dress made entirely of meat to present at an awards show.

 Expressives are great at selling your entire store; they open the funnel to maximize possibilities.

 Expressive personalities are the spark plugs for your crew.
 When you open a new store, these are frequently the personalities who come to apply.
 That's because they love new things.
 Once it becomes humdrum or routine, they are looking elsewhere.
 Life is short.

 If it is a great day at the beach, they’ll be the first to call in sick.
 Their charm can’t compensate for such unreliability, so many employers avoid them.

 Which is a mistake.

 Expressive personalities see all the possibilities almost like they can see into the future.
-They’re the ones who can put together a great outfit, or show you what you can do with the software, or give all the great ideas for what to do in the garden.
+They’re the ones who can put together a great outfit, show you what you can do with the software, or give you all the great ideas for what to do in the garden.
 Expressives are the ones who can sell the sizzle, not the steak.
 (If you want to sell the steak, talk to an Analytical.)

 An untrained Expressive often won’t stop suggesting competing items - even at the close of the sale; this tendency confuses the customer and ultimately loses the sale.
-When an untrained Expressive doesn’t continuously narrow the funnel down to one or two possibilities, the customer can become lost in the sea of choices.
+When an untrained Expressive doesn’t continuously narrow the funnel to one or two possibilities, the customer can become lost in the sea of choices.

-The kicker to the story is that he went on to sell her that several hundred dollar vest and more.
+The kicker to the story is that he went on to sell her that several hundred-dollar vest and more.